Trigger Warning: Abuse

 Finally by association and by example, crying discourages call outs.
 And that’s a bad thing.
 We want call-outs.
 We need call-outs.
 Moreover crying at them diminishes the effort made by people of colour to teach us better.
 How gracious it is for them to take the time to teach us!
 If the call out is delivered angrily, control yourself and redirect your anger to the appropriate sources… use it as a fuel for change.

 Are you crying because your vision of yourself as white charitable person has been upset?
 What an opportunity to examine and know yourself!
-Your reaction contains the gift of humility and of purpose.
+Your reaction contains the gift of humility, of purpose and of growth.
 Find it, nurture it and use it to empower.
 Use it to become the person you thought you were.
 The person you want to be.
+The person you can be!

 Are you crying because you have been abused?
 Take heart, there are circles of support provided to us and by us.
 Accessible to us because of our privilege.
 Find them and use them wisely.

-And when you stop crying, as you will sooner or later, rally yourself because crying won’t change a thing.
+And when you stop crying, as you will sooner or later, rally yourself because crying won't change a thing.
 You are stronger than you think.
-Now is the time to grow up, grow better and stop your own cycle of abuse.
+Now is the time to grow better and stop the cycle of abuse.